flexycode/CCPRGG2L_INTERMEDIATE_FINAL_EXAM/README.md

 # 📫 Changelogs

+Chronological list of updates, bug fixes, new features, and other modifications for our Artificial Ledger Technology Bank System Appplication.

 ## [4.1.4] - 2024-06-8
 ### Added
 - 💻 Professor Jay discus the Final Project requirements for out project